paweljakubas/j-random-matrices/chapters/basic-algebra.md

 upon property testing, proper array instances are generated and the property is tried with them.
 As I am convinced this is the proper and the required approach I will adopt it as well here.

-## Elementary operations in matrix 1
+## Elementary operations in matrix A
 We have the following basic results.

 ### Matrix addition